GibsonDisaster/Carrie-Programming-Language/README.md

 The whole program looks like:
 "funcdec main print Hello/World funcend main"

+### Variables

+You can declare a variable name "age" and assign it the value 17 by writing:
+"intdec age assign 17"

 ## How It Works

 Compiler is written in Haskell using only standard libraries and functions written by myself.
 No external libraries required